M. Sayed Hossain

-Air Vice Marshal M Sayed Hossain OSP, BSP.
-GUP, ndc, psc is the incumbent Assistant Chief of Air Staff (Administration).
-Prior to Join in the current post, he was Air Officer Commanding(AOC) of Bangladesh Air Force Base Bangabandhu.
+Muhammad Sayed Hossain OSP, BSP.
+GUP, ndc, psc is a retired air officer of Bangladesh Air Force and former assistant chief of air staff (administration).
+He was air officer commanding (AOC) of Bangladesh Air Force Base Bangabandhu.

 Career

-Hossain served as BAF director of air training, Air Headquarters before he promoted to Air Vice Marshal.
-He was promoted to Air Vice Marshal in 2018.
+Hossain served as BAF director of air training, Air Headquarters before he promoted to air vice marshal.
+He was promoted to air vice marshal in 2018.